 The condition for the presence of the MLD Capabilities subfield in the Common Info field is defined in 35.3.13.4 (Capability signalling).

+The Nontransparent Capable bit in the MLD Capabilities field indicates whether the nontransparent mode is supported by the non-AP MLD and is set to 1 if the nontransparent mode is supported by the non-AP MLD; otherwise set to 0. (#2297)

 Other fields are TBD.